 There are now many quick and convenient ways to test, including:

 Signs of HIV infection can’t be detected in the blood immediately.
-It usually happens within four weeks of infection (sometimes longer).
+It usually happens within 45 days (6 weeks and 3 days) of infection but sometimes it may be a longer time period.
 Different tests can also take different lengths of time before they can detect a recent infection.
 If your risk was in the last three months, tell the person testing you as it may affect the type of test they use.

 Unity staff can help you find the right test that works for you.